jorinvo/googlesheets-sql-sync/README.md

 - better sql statements
 - allow sheet + range specification
 - refresh token in a smarter way (not every single time)
-- figure out how to wait for coroutines on close
 - find spreadsheet-title
 - test.check
 - circle ci